Menu Close

 Refresh your top pieces to give your content longer legs.

 Repackaging, when done right, is a smart move for content producers.
-It can increase your exposure, stir up new engagement and up your output, all while being relatively painless and cost effective for you.
+It can increase your content’s exposure, stir up new engagement and up your output, all while being relatively painless and cost effective for you.
 Here are four ways to repackage — the right way.

 1. Give videos new life as articles.